24repos/ShortProjects-Kotline./README.md

-# ShortProjects-Kotlin
+# Short Projects-Kotlin

-Uploading simple and short projects, with plans to move on to more medium-level projects.
+Simple and short projects, with plans to move on to more medium-level projects.

 ## Android Kotlin Projects
 This repository contains Android applications built using Kotlin.